GliggoTech/bighil-client/README.md

 ### 👮bighil Admin
   1.Has full access to all data and complaints.
-  2.Can moderate, assign, or delete complaints.
-  3.Can view internal notes and audit actions across roles.
-  4.Receives private notes added by clients.

 ### 📬 Notifications (Real-time)
   1.Uses Socket.io for real-time events.